 A parent-child relationship (PCR) is one that nurtures the physical, emotional, and social development of the child.
 It’s a unique bond that every child and parent experience, enjoy and nurture.

 The relationship lays the foundation for the child’s personality, choices, and overall behavior.
 Studies suggest that a healthy parent-child relationship leads to positive outcomes for the children and the family (1).

-Keep reading to know about the importance of a healthy relationship with your children.
+Keep reading to know about the importance of parent-child bonding.

 Why Is A Positive Parent-child Relationship Important?